Tudor Heritage Black Bay Harrods 79230G Special Edition Review & Guide

 Background to the Tudor Heritage Black Bay

 The first Heritage Black Bay model that was released had the reference 79220, followed by a letter, representing the color of the bezel.
-The three colors that were available upon launch was red, black, and blue, represented by R, N, and B.
+The three colors that were available upon launch were red, black, and blue, represented by R, N, and B.

-The first Black Bay featured a Tudor modified ETA movement, but in 2016, Tudor discontinued the 79220 model range, in favor of a new reference, the 79230.
+The first Black Bay featured a Tudor-modified ETA movement, but in 2016, Tudor discontinued the 79220 model range, in favor of a new reference, the 79230.
 The three watches remained in Tudor’s Black Bay lineup, but they did feature some changes from the predecessor.
 The biggest change was that Tudor had now fitted the watches with Manufacture Tudor in-house movements, replacing the previous ETA movements.
 The watch is now powered by the caliber MT5602, in-house, COSC certified – automatic winding movement.

 Tudor did this for many reasons, but the main reason was to add another value proposition to the watch.
 Using an in-house movement also meant positioning the Black Bay differently, as dive watches with in-house movements in that price range are relatively few.

 The new reference 79230 also came with a few visual differences.
-The case remained the same, so did the bezel and the dial, except for the printing on the dial, which was changed in order to show that the watch now featured an in-house movement.
+The case remained the same, and so did the bezel and the dial, except for the printing on the dial, which was changed in order to show that the watch now featured an in-house movement.
 Furthermore, Tudor’s rose logo which previously had been used was changed to Tudor’s more modern shield logo.

 The watch’s thickness also increased, even though the case remained the same, in order to give room for the new movement.
 The newer reference is also equipped with a rivet bracelet with faux rivets, which is inspired by the rivet bracelets of the old vintage Tudor dive watches.

-The case is 41mm in diameter, made in 316L stainless steel.
+The case is 41mm in diameter, and made in 316L stainless steel.
 The case contrasts brushed with polished, and has a big crown, without crown guards.
 The watch is equipped with a domed sapphire crystal.

 The huge success of the Black Bay model has given Tudor reason to continue building on this model and developing new variants of that watch.
 One of these is the special edition Harrods Black Bay reference 79230G which has come to become one of the most sought-after Black Bay models on the market.